mdditt2000/anz-f5-engage/README.md

 # ANZ-F5-Engage

-This repo is created for the ANZ F5 Engage event and documents the better together solution - **Delivering Container Ingress with F5 Container Ingress Services and NGINX Kubernetes Ingress Controller**
+This repo is created for the ANZ F5 Engage event and documents the better together solution - **Delivering Container Ingress with F5 Container Ingress Services and NGINX Kubernetes Ingress Controller** This document is also an addition to Better together - F5 Container Ingress Services and NGINX [devcentral](https://github.com/F5Networks/k8s-bigip-ctlr/releases/tag/v2.2.3)

 ## Introduction